Observability Dashboard

 Viewing the ACW Data

-Average ACW= Total ACW time for all calls / Number of calls
+Average ACW= Total ACW time / Number of calls

 The ACW graph is presented as a line graph, where the X-axis represents time in monthly intervals based on the selected date range, and the Y-axis shows the average ACW duration, typically measured in seconds or minutes.
 Each data point on the graph reflects the average ACW for that specific month.
 The graph includes interactive features such as hover-to-view exact values, dynamic updates based on applied filters and date range, and legends that display the selected filters for easy reference.